-Action taken: Advice sought: (From whom and what was advice given) Concern / referral discussed with parent / carer?
-If yes note discussion If not, state reasons why Referral made: Record names of individuals/agencies who have given information regarding outcome of any referral (if made).
-If not, state reasons why Feedback to referring member of staff: • By whom Response to / action taken with pupil: By whom Other notes / information: When making a referral about an acute specialist need/child protection follow up with a MARF Any other action required: Signature of DSL Date
+Action taken: Advice sought:

+(From whom and

+what was advice

+given)

+Has the concern / If not, state reasons ;

+referral been why

+discussed with parent

+/ carer?

+If yes note discussion

+Referral made: If not, state rationa lo

+uals lagonsias who have ie

+Record names of individ and reasons why

+given information regard

+king a safeguarding refer ai

+to Compass, follow up w nth a compass multi-

+Agency Referral Form .

+Feedback to referring I By whom

+member of staff: By whom

+Response to / action By whom

+taken with pupil: By Whom

+taken with pupil.

+Other notes /

+information:

+When making a

+referral about an acute

+-

+specialist need/child

+protection follow up

+with a MARF

+Any other estimation

+Any other action

+required:

+Signature of DSL Date

+1